-- A. Top ten seniors in August will be provided a reserved Cougar Paw parking space.
-Beginning with the 2020-2021 school year, Patrick County High School will no longer rank students. - B. Students in grades 9-12 with a 4.0 average and no grade lower than one "B" for the previous semester will receive a Cougar Gold Card to be used for: - 1. free ice cream every Friday; - 2. free admission to all PCHS home athletic events - C. Students in grades 9-12 with a 3.5 average and no grade lower than one "C" for the previous semester will receive a Cougar Silver Card to be used for: - 1. free admission to five PCHS home athletic events; - 2. free ice cream every Friday - D. Each student chosen by their teacher as the "Most Improved Student" will receive a Cougar Bronze Card.
+- A. Students in grades 9-12 with a 4.0 average and no grade lower than one "B" for the previous semester will receive a Cougar Gold Card to be used for: - 1. free ice cream the last Friday of each month; - 2. free admission to all PCHS home athletic events - B. Students in grades 9-12 with a 3.5 average and no grade lower than one "C" for the previous semester will receive a Cougar Silver Card to be used for: - 1. free admission to five PCHS home athletic events; - 2. free ice cream the last Friday of each month - C. Each student chosen by their teacher as the "Most Improved Student" will receive a Cougar Bronze Card.
 Students will receive the Bronze Card at the end of the twelve weeks of each semester.
-It may be used during the last six weeks of that semester for: - 1. free ice cream each Friday; - 2. free admission to three PCHS home athletic events
+It may be used during the last six weeks of that semester for: - 1. free ice cream the last Friday of each month; - 2. free admission to three PCHS home athletic events